 Common causes include:

 Bile leaks typically appear within a few days of the procedure.
 Surgeries with a higher risk include Laparoscopic colectomy treatment and open cholecystectomy, liver resections, and emergency trauma surgeries, particularly in the context of advanced minimally invasive liver surgery used in modern liver cancer treatment.
+In some cases, persistent bile duct symptoms may require further evaluation to rule out more serious underlying conditions.

 Recognizing early bile leak symptoms is essential, as these signs often appear before more serious complications develop.